 A limitation of STP is that it does not support pointers directly.
 EXE emulates symbolic pointer expressions by mapping them as an array reference at some offset.
-For each pointer ${\bf p}$ in the checked code, EXE tracks the data object to which ${\bf p}$ points by instrumenting all allocation and deal-location sites as well as all pointer arithmetic expressions (standard techniques developed by bounds-checking compilers [41]).
-For example, in Figure 1 (line 4), EXE records that ${\bf p}$ points to the data block ${\bf a}$ of size 16.
-Then, when EXE encounters a pointer dereference \ ${\bf p}$ : (1) it looks up the block ${\bf b}$ to which pointer ${\bf p}$ refers; (2) looks up the corresponding STP array $b{sym}$ associated with ${\bf b}$ ; and (3) computes the (possibly symbolic) offset of ${\bf p}$ from the base of the object it points to (i.e., ${\bf o} = {\bf p} - {\bf b}$ ).
+For each pointer p in the checked code, EXE tracks the data object to which p points by instrumenting all allocation and deallocation sites as well as all pointer arithmetic expressions (standard techniques developed by bounds-checking compilers [Ruwase and Lam 2004]).
+For example, in Figure 1 (line 4), EXE records that p points to the data block a of size 16.
+Then, when EXE encounters a pointer dereference \p: (1) it looks up the block b to which pointer p refers; (2) looks up the corresponding STP array $b{sym}$ associated with b; and (3) computes the (possibly symbolic) offset of p from the base of the object it points to (i.e., $\circ = p - b$ ).
 EXE can then use the symbolic expression $b{sym}[i{sym} + o{sym}]$ in symbolic constraints.

 However, STP's lack of pointer support means that when EXE encounters a double-dereference \\p of a symbolic pointer p it concretizes the first dereference (\p), fixing it to one of the possibly many storage locations it could refer to.
 (However, the result of \\p can still be a symbolic expression.)
-This situation has rarely shown up in practice (see § 4.3), but we are working on removing it.
+The user is also informed when this happens.
+This situation has rarely shown up in practice (see Section 4.3), but we are working on removing it.